dremio-hub/arrow-flight-client-examples/go/README.md

 ## Example

-If you a local instance of Dremio running on `localhost:32010` with a user `dremio` and password `dremio123`, you can run the following command to connect and do a simple query:
+If you have a local instance of Dremio running on `localhost:32010` with a user `dremio` and password `dremio123`, you can run the following command to connect and do a simple query:
 ```
 go run . --user=dremio --pass=dremio123 --query="SELECT * FROM (VALUES(1,2,3))"